mia-platform/documentation/docs/release_notes/platform_releasenotes.md

  * Design - CRUD/Microservices/Pre&Post: During the typing of a description of a Collection, Microservice or Decorator, an error appears when a "space" is typed.
 The description validators are removed.

- * Design - Crud/Proxies/Endpoints: Whene the user wants to see the field's and type's detail, they seem to be disabled.
+ * Design - Crud/Proxies/Endpoints: When the user wants to see the field's and type's detail, they seem to be disabled.
 Border, cursor, color and background of the input element are changed.

 ##v5.4.0 (March 23,2020)